pyth-network/pyth-gitbook/consumers/aptos.md

 Pyth will be available on Aptos Mainnet as soon as the chain is live.

-## Price Feed IDs
+## Testnet Price Feed IDs

-The full list of price feeds available on the Aptos networks is available [here](https://pyth.network/developers/price-feed-ids).
+The full list of price feeds available on Aptos Testnet is available [here](https://pyth.network/developers/price-feed-ids/#pyth-cross-chain-testnet).
+As these are Testnet price feeds, their IDs will be different to the feeds available on Aptos Mainnet.